 Background and Date of Approval

-Mycophenolate sodium is an immunosuppressant drug developed by the U.S. Food And Drug Administration for preventing organ rejection in individuals who have previously received an organ transplant.
+Mycophenolate sodium is an immunosuppressant drug approved by the U.S. Food And Drug Administration on 24 Feb 2004.
+It is used for preventing organ rejection in individuals who have previously received an organ transplant.

 Mechanism of Action of undefined

-Mycophenolate sodium works by inhibiting the enzyme inosine monophosphate dehydrogenase (IMPDH) and reducing the production of guanosine nucleotides.
-MMF specifically affects the proliferation of activated T and B lymphocytes.
+Mycophenolate sodium is an immunosuppressant that inhibits inosine monophosphate dehydrogenase (IMPDH), blocking the production of purines needed for lymphocyte growth.
+This selectively affects T- and B-cells.
 These lymphocytes are key players in the immune response that can lead to the rejection of a transplanted organ.

 Uses of undefined

 Mycophenolate sodium helps to treat organ rejection in individuals who have previously received an organ transplant (such as kidney, heart, or liver transplantation).
-It is prescribed as part of a combination therapy that includes other immunosuppressive drugs.
+It is prescribed as part of a combination therapy that includes other drugs such as cyclosporine and corticosteroids.

 undefined Drug administaration and Dosage available